OSGeo/OSGeoLive-doc/overview/postgis_overview.rst

   Don't mention licence or open source in this section.
   Target audience is a GIS practitioner or student who is new to Open Source.

-PostGIS “spatially enables” the popular PostgreSQL object-relational database, allowing it to be used as a back-end database for geographic information systems (GIS) and web-mapping applications in the same manner as Oracle Spatial enables the Oracle database.
+PostGIS spatially enables the popular PostgreSQL object-relational database, allowing it to be used as a back-end database for geographic information systems (GIS) and web-mapping applications in the same manner as Oracle Spatial enables the Oracle database.

 PostGIS is stable, fast, standards compliant, with hundreds of spatial functions and is currently the most widely used Open Source spatial database.
 PostGIS is used by diverse organisations from around the world, including risk adverse government agencies and organisations storing terrabytes of data serving millions of web requests per day.